Study Abroad for Music Students

 - Meet with their studio teacher to determine an appropriate semester and an appropriate program.
-(Some of the most popular music programs are listed on the right.)
+(Some of the most popular music programs are listed below.)
 In some cases, IC faculty members have direct experience with colleagues at international sites and may be able to assist students in obtaining lessons.
 Students attending the London Center will be provided with private instruction through the LC administrative offices.

 - Meet with their advisor regarding the same.

 - Meet with the Associate Dean to pre-approve waiver/substitutions, confirm degree requirements, and discuss curricular issues that may arise.

 What follows are some basic planning guidelines for international programs, including IC’s London Centre and all affiliated and non-affiliated programs.
 (Students interested in ICNYC should contact the Associate Dean.)

 General guidelines concerning coursework and application for international study:

 - Other than private lessons and music electives, students should not plan to fulfill specific music requirements during international studies.

 - Most coursework taken during a study abroad experience will apply toward fulfilling Liberal Arts (LA) and Complementary Liberal Arts (CLA) requirements.
 Students needing to fulfill Themes and Perspectives requirements should contact the Associate Dean as options here are limited.